egurapha/prot_domain_segmentor/README.md

-# Deep Semantic Segmentation for Protein Structures
+# 3D Semantic Segmentation of Protein Structures
 ### Author: Raphael R. Eguchi

 A CNN for performing semantic segmantation of multi-domain protein structures written in PyTorch.
 Requires Biopython, Pytorch, Numpy, Scipy.
-A step-by-step tutorial can be found at: http://www.proteindesign.org/segmentor-tutorial.html
+A step-by-step tutorial can be found [here](http://www.proteindesign.org/segmentor-tutorial.html).

 The model treats each residue in a protein analogously to a pixel in an image:
 <p align="center">